Paper Outline Assignment

 - You reviewed my feedback and then continued your research and refinement.

 - Refine your title and summary for clarity and as your research and thinking progresses.
-Your summary paragraph could be an introductory paragraph in your paper.
+Your summary paragraph will eventually be an introductory paragraph in your paper.

-- Add to your references as you continue your research.
+- Add to your references as you continue your research and outline.

 - An outline includes